 • Bring high transparency and easy access to funds.

-• Offer a simple to use platform that brings all organization investment strategies in one place.
+• Offer an intuitive platform that brings all organization investment strategies in one place.

 Step 3: Open a Nonprofit Investment Account

-In order to open a nonprofit investment account, you’ll need the following documents to prove your nonprofit status:
+Once you’ve decided on your investment account solution, you’ll then open your account.
+To do so, you’ll need the following documents to prove your nonprofit status:

-• An account application (with basic nonprofit information)
+• An account application (with basic nonprofit information like your EIN and contact details)

 • A copy of your Articles of Incorporation